-Procedures and Tasks: Staff will solicit and fulfill traffic count requests from member jurisdictions, as well as fulfilling rail-crossing counts from MDOT.
+Procedures and Tasks:

+Staff will solicit and fulfill traffic count requests from member jurisdictions, as well as fulfilling railcrossing counts from MDOT.
 Staff will continue to identify areas that have not had counts for several years and determine if updated counts are necessary.
 Staff will coordinate the traffic count program with MDOT and the local road agencies to ensure the best count coverage while reducing duplication.
-The collected counts will result a clear picture of traffic levels through the region and will be used for validation of the travel demand model.
+The collected counts will result a clear picture of traffic levels throughout the region and will be used for travel demand modeling.
 Counts will be made publicly available in both map and database form via the SWMPC website.
-Staff will also work with MDOT to provide data as requested including for the Highway Performance Monitoring System (HPMS) and Model Inventory of Roadway Elements (MIRE).
-In addition, SWMPC field staff will collect other roadway data including information on culverts.